Fairfax Criminal Defense Lawyer

-If you have been accused of a crime, you could be facing severe consequences including time behind bars.
+If you have been accused of a crime, you could be facing severe consequences with the Court but also ancillary consequences with your employment, security clearance, and immigration.
 Dischley Law, PLLC believes that those accused of a crime deserve legal counsel with their best interests in mind.
-Our Fairfax County criminal defense lawyers are here to help.

 Our firm handles a variety of criminal law cases including:

 - And more